 Let’s be honest, growing cannabis is not the best thing for the environment.
 Actually, it’s pretty bad for the environment.
 Growing uses a lot of water and electricity, the former becoming increasingly scarce in California, and the latter can get exceedingly expensive.
 Indoor grow warehouses in Colorado had electricity bills that went as high as 130 thousand dollars!
 Fortunately, it doesn’t have to be like that for you.
 There are ways you can make your grow more green.

 Growing outdoors is the quickest way for you to make your grow more green.
 The reason why growing is expensive is because of the equipment you have to buy (grow lights, etc.), and of course the enormous power bill that you have to contend with.
 The awesome thing about sunshine is that it’s free.
 If you live in the right area, you have a lot of it at your disposal.
-Growing outdoors helps the environment by allowing plants to release more oxygen into the air via photosynthesis.
+Growing outdoors helps the environment by allowing plants to release more oxygen into the air via photosynthesis, which you can check with a VPD chart.

 Use Less Water